richfaces/richfaces/README.md

 RichFaces has extensive framework test suite which validates compatibility with various browsers and application servers.

-For more information on how to run and develop this test suite, see [Framework Tests](https://github.com/richfaces/richfaces5/blob/master/docs/framework-tests.md) document.
+For more information on how to run and develop this test suite, see [Framework Tests](https://github.com/richfaces/richfaces5/blob/master/TESTS.md) document.

 <h3>Running Smoke Tests</h3>

-In order to effectively test the project, you need to run at least framework's smoke tests:
+In order to effectively test the project with each code modification, you need to run at least framework's smoke tests:

     $ mvn clean install -Dintegration=jbossas71 -Dsmoke

+This will run the project tests against managed instance of JBoss AS 7.1 and test it on headless PhantomJS browser.

+This step is also executed in [the continuous integration job](https://buildhive.cloudbees.com/job/richfaces/job/richfaces5/).